8 Crucial Food Allergy Questions to Ask Preschools, Daycares & Schools

 Conclusion

-Do not gloss over food allergies when you’re looking for a daycare, preschool, and grade school.
-Understanding how much knowledge the school or daycare has, in the beginning, will keep your child safer and save you lots of misunderstandings and frustrations later.
+Do not be afraid to have high expectations and to challenge a preschool about food allergies when you’re looking for a daycare, preschool, and grade school.
+Speaking up and advocating will only increase awareness and make the school better.
+It’s essential to understand how much knowledge the school or daycare has, in the beginning because it will keep your child safer and save you lots of misunderstandings and frustrations later.
+I encourage you to trust your instincts and choose a preschool where you feel heard and supported.
+Finding a school that’s open to learning and partnering is key.

 You May Also Like These Posts: